-Press stakes parallel from one another on either side of your garden to mark the ends of the rows.
+Drive stakes into the ground directly across from one another on either side of your garden to mark the ends of each row.

 Tie long lines of string from stake to stake.
 These strings will create lanes and serve as guide lines for you to follow when you create each row.

 4. Part the Earth

 Whichever tool you’ve chosen to use with your furrower, fire it up and start pushing your way between the strings, treating the strings like guard rails to make sure you stay straight.

 As you're furrowing, you should be creating a trench and plowing the soil to either side, forming hills of loose organic garden soil.

-Once you've cultivated and plowed your furrows, it's time to plant your crops.
+Once you've cultivated your soil and plowed your furrows, it's time to plant your crops.

 6. Quench the Thirst